‘The Assassin of Diguvametta’

 Broad gauge train at Diguvametta RS in a rainy day: "I had now spent some five days in this area,The jungles had been exceptionally silent since my arrival.
 Another reason for choosing Diguvametta as my camping- place, at least for the present, was of course the fact that it was here that the tiger had last killed, just over three days previously. the jungle was in- tensely dry, We had combed the area in a radius of well over two hundred yards and found nothing, not even a remnant of torn cloth from her garment.
 I did not want to disturb the area further, for it had already been disturbed by the party of men who had come searching for the girl and found her basket"

 The meter gauge train and vegetation of the around the area.
 The pictures captured as screen shot and are from a 1990 Telugu romantic comedy film named Bobbili Raja (Telugu: బొబ్బిలి రాజా) directed by B. Gopal.
 It stars Venkatessh in the lead role and Divya Bharati in her film debut alongside Vanisree, and Kaikala Satyanarayana in other roles.
 Music was scored by Ilayaraja.
-This means atleast upto 1990 there was regular traffic though this route.
+This means atleast untill 1990 there was regular traffic though this route.

 The OLd track in KA stories track passed through the Nallamala Hills and as a result quite a few major engineering works were undertaken in the course of the railroad construction, the most impressive of them being the massive Dorabavi Viaduct and the Bogada Tunnel (We cam name it Old Bogada LONG tunnel , as per KA) both of them about 30 km from Nandyal.
 This section was converted to Broad Gauge during 1993-95.
 The gauge conversion was a difficult task owing to the difficult terrain.
 The old alignment between Gazulapalli and Diguvametta was abandoned and a new Bogada tunnel, about 1.6 km in length and a new Dorabavi Viaduct located at a much lower altitude were constructed at a huge expense.